-Government bond yields generally rose over the month impacting returns across the fixed income spectrum.
-Global equities made a sharp recovery in June 2023 while bond returns remained mostly flat amid the resolution of debt ceiling negotiations in the US, persistent inflation, and hawkish rhetoric from most of the G10 central banks.
-Major central banks continued their hawkish stances with the ECB, and the Bank of Canada all raising the official interest rates.
+Global equities made a sharp recovery in June 2023 while bond returns remained mostly flat amid the resolution of debt ceiling negotiations in the US, persistent inflation, and hawkish rhetoric from most of the Group of Ten ("G10") Central Banks.
+Major central banks continued their hawkish stances with the BoE, ECB, and the Bank of Canada all raising the official interest rates.
 The Fed made it clear that the unchanged policy rate this month was a 'skip' rather than the start of a prolonged pause, with the latest Federal Open Market Committee ("FOMC") dot plot suggesting two more hikes by the end of this year.

-Global equities posted another strong month in July 2023, with Emerging Markets leading the rally.
-China delivered particularly strong returns, as expectations of government stimulus gathered pace.
+Global equities posted another strong month in July 2023, with EM leading the rally.
+China delivered particularly strong returns, as expectations of Government stimulus gathered pace.
 Key ASEAN markets also outperformed, including Singapore, Malaysia, and Thailand.
-Meanwhile, the US continued to deliver strong returns as lower-than-expected inflation data (both headline and core Consumer Price Index ("CPI"), fuelled hopes of an imminent peak in the rate tightening cycle.
+Meanwhile, the US continued to deliver strong returns as lower-than-expected inflation data (both headline and core CPI), fueled hopes of an imminent peak in the rate tightening cycle.

 After strong performance so far this year, global equities fell modestly in August 2023.
 A weakening macro-economic outlook, sticky inflation, and an increase in bond yields weighed on investor sentiment.
 Emerging market equities underperformed developed markets, as China fell on softer than expected activity data.
 Across developed markets, Germany, the UK, and the US saw the largest falls.
-Sticky services and core inflation, and the windfall tax on Italian banks, caused concern in Europe, while downgrades of the US government and US banks' credit ratings also hurt sentiment.
+Sticky services and core inflation, and the windfall tax on Italian banks, caused concern in Europe, while downgrades of the US Government and US banks' credit ratings also hurt sentiment.